Monument Valley 2

 Monument Valley 2 (stylized as Monument Valley II) is an indie puzzle game developed and published by Ustwo Games.
 It is the sequel to the 2014 game Monument Valley.
 It was released for iOS in June 2017, and released for Android in November 2017.
 A new chapter called The Lost Forest was freely added in October 2021.
-Monument Valley 2+ a Apple Arcade exclusive was released on March 11, 2022.
+Monument Valley 2+, an Apple Arcade exclusive, was released on March 11, 2022.
 The PC version of the game, Monument Valley 2: Panoramic Edition, released on Steam in July 2022.
+A sequel, Monument Valley 3, was released in December 2024.

 Gameplay

 Monument Valley 2 is presented in an isometric view.
 The goal is to guide Ro and her child through mazes that include elements of optical illusions and impossible objects.
 The player can tap on the screen to move either Ro or her child (depending on the chapter) or to trigger changes in the architecture of the level to complete the puzzle.